actions-marketplace-validations/andrioid_release-defaults-bot/README.md

 **Release Defaults** drafts release-notes for releases that don't have a body.

+## Goals (and non-goals)

+- [x] Pull-Request Overview
+- [x] Direct Commit Collapsed Overview
+- [x] Less annoying than commit-log
+- [ ] Organize by PR labels
+- [ ] Allow some customization

+## Non Goals

+- Customer Ready or picture perfect
+- Project specific additions that can't be solved with a configuration

 ## How Release Defaults works

 1. Every time it finds an empty release body, it activates (created, edited, etc)